 BRRRR vs. Slow-BRRRR(n) Comparison

 There is no question that doing a BRRRR is going to be a better use of cash over buying something and putting 20-25% cash down on an identical property.
-However, as we previously discussed, the Colorado Springs market is very tight, making these opportunities more difficult to find for a part-time investor.
+However, as we previously discussed, the Colorado Springs real estate market is very tight, making these opportunities more difficult to find for part-time investing.

 It is often mentioned that putting 20% down on a property is not good investing, and BRRRR is the best real estate strategy.
-While I do love BRRRR, it is simply not realistic to consistently execute in Colorado Springs currently.
+While I do love BRRRR, it is simply not realistic to consistently execute as an investing strategy in the current Colorado Springs real estate market.
 In a market like Colorado Springs with consistently strong returns and appreciation, you will hopefully make up for the original down payment in the form of equity growth through appreciation within several years.

 I wanted to put the expected first year returns on the example of the property we are buying with the Slow-BRRRR(n) cash proceeds from the refinance.
 In just one year, our total ROIQ is set to be 31.4% of the initial cash invested (remember- this is from a cash-out refinance, not something we actively saved for), or $21,657.
 If I waited around until I found something to BRRRR, I could have missed out on an expected $21,657.